Skip to main content

 Frequently Asked Questions

-Single-storey rear extensions of 3-4 metres on Victorian terraces (the most common Anerley project) run £45,000-£70,000 including foundations, structural steelwork, glazing, electrics, plumbing, and finishes.
-Side return infill runs £30,000-£50,000.
-Wraparound extensions on Edwardian semis with side access run £60,000-£90,000.
-Build Over Agreement with Thames Water adds £317 plus CCTV survey where the extension passes over a public sewer.
-Party wall surveyor (Agreed Surveyor route) is £900-£1,500 single fee where neighbours dissent.
-Fixed-price contract before any work starts.
-The price doesn't change unless the specification does.
+Single-storey rear extensions of 3-4 metres on Victorian terraces are the most common Anerley project, covering foundations, structural steelwork, glazing, electrics, plumbing, and finishes.
+Side return infill suits the wider mid-Victorian terraces, and wraparound extensions work on Edwardian semis with side access.
+Where the extension passes over a public sewer, a Thames Water Build Over Agreement is required and we handle the application.
+Most rear extensions on the terraces trigger Party Wall Act notices, so we coordinate the surveyor where neighbours dissent.
+Everything is set out in a fixed-price contract confirmed after a free site visit, and the price doesn't change unless the specification does.

 How deep do foundations need to be on an Anerley kitchen extension?

 Typically 1.0-1.5 metres depending on subsoil.
-SE20 sits on a transition between London Clay (lower ground towards Penge) and the river-terrace gravel running up the Crystal Palace ridge — gravel sites take 1.0-1.2 metres, clay sites take 1.2-1.5 metres under standard strip foundations.
+SE20 sits on a transition between London Clay (lower ground towards Penge) and the river-terrace gravel running up the Crystal Palace ridge.
+Gravel sites take 1.0-1.2 metres, clay sites take 1.2-1.5 metres under standard strip foundations.
 Properties near mature trees may need 1.5-2.0 metres or piled foundations to avoid clay shrinkage from root moisture extraction.
 We dig a trial hole at the survey on any new street, and the structural engineer specifies the foundation depth from the data.
 Building Control inspects the foundation trench before concrete is poured.
-Foundation cost is firm before the contract is signed.
+The foundation design is firm before the contract is signed.

 Do I need planning permission for an Anerley kitchen extension?

 Most don't.
 Anerley is not in a conservation area and Bromley Council applies the standard Class A permitted development rules: 3-metre rear projection on a terrace, 4 metres on a semi, eaves up to 3 metres, overall height up to 4 metres.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Bromley) on every project for written confirmation of permitted development status — this protects the property at sale and avoids retrospective enforcement risk.
+We submit a Lawful Development Certificate (£129, 6-8 weeks at Bromley) on every project for written confirmation of permitted development status.
+This protects the property at sale and avoids retrospective enforcement risk.
 Larger extensions of 4-6 metres on terraces (or up to 8 metres on semis) go through the Larger Home Extension prior approval process.
-Full planning at £206 covers anything beyond.
+Full planning covers anything beyond.
 We handle the application as part of every project.

 Why hire All Well for an Anerley kitchen extension?

 Three reasons.
 First, location: our office is on Limes Avenue, SE20, 5 minutes from any Anerley property.
-Same-day surveys, 48-hour quote turnaround, and immediate response if anything needs attention during or after the build.
+Same-day surveys and immediate response if anything needs attention during or after the build.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, and Building Control sign-off included on every project.
-Third, fixed-price contracts: the quote doesn't change unless the specification does, including any Build Over Agreement, party wall surveyor fees, or trial-hole foundation reassessment.
-57 verified Google reviews averaging 4.5/5.
+Third, fixed-price contracts confirmed after a free site visit: the quote doesn't change unless the specification does, including any Build Over Agreement, party wall surveyor coordination, or trial-hole foundation reassessment.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Anerley Kitchen Extensions